moliver28/research-handbook/content/handbook/sales/commercial/renewals-faq.md

 Q: Where can I manage my GitLab subscription and upcoming renewal?

-A: Once signed into to the [Customers Portal](https://customers.gitlab.com/customers/sign_in), you will see various options regarding your upcoming renewal, including *Upgrade Plan*, *Add More Seats*, and drop-down menu option for additional actions like *Buy GitLab Duo Pro*.
+A: Once signed into the [Customers Portal](https://customers.gitlab.com/customers/sign_in), you will see various options regarding your subscription, including *Upgrade Plan*, *Add More Seats*, and drop-down menu option for additional actions like *Buy GitLab Duo Pro*.

 ![manage.renewal](/handbook/sales/images/manage_renewal_v17_4.png)